· 8 min read

 The Final Dedup Pipeline

 The dedup pipeline after all four fixes.
 Layer 1 catches the common case with zero API cost.
-Layer 3 runs unconditionally and reads the live store — it cannot be fooled by stale ChromaDB metadata.
+Layer 3 runs unconditionally and reads Postgres directly — it cannot be fooled by stale vector index metadata.

 Layer 1 catches the common case with zero API cost.
 Layer 3 is the fallback for formatting differences that slip past Layer 1.
 Layer 3 cannot be fooled by stale metadata because it always reads live status.